Black/African American History in Fort Collins#

 Colorado State University as the college was later named, continued to be an attraction for young Black people to move to Fort Collins.
 However, they also still faced housing discrimination into the 1970s, especially off-campus.
 While Fort Collins never achieved the size for the Federal Housing Authority to officially “redline” the city (a process of identifying risk to lenders based on racial demographics), discrimination and segregation in housing nonetheless occurred.
 Black students frequently had difficulty finding housing off-campus.
 Two subdivisions platted in the 1940s (Circle Drive in 1945, and Slade Acres in 1948) barred non-whites other than domestic workers from owning property or living within their boundaries, even though such covenants became illegal in the state in 1948.

 The persistence of housing discrimination motivated students to create the Black Student Alliance (BSA).
-Founded by students like Paul Chambers and Meredith Springs in 1968, the BSA allied itself with the Mexican American Committee for Equality (MACE) and began pressuring the University administration to improve conditions.
+Founded by students like Paul Chambers, Trudi Morrison, and Meredith Springs in 1968, the BSA allied itself with the Mexican American Committee for Equality (MACE) and began pressuring the University administration to improve conditions.
 This included combatting housing discrimination off-campus, but also recruiting more Black students, administrators, and faculty, to help make the university more representative of the state community it served.
 This pressure included protests and sit-ins, including demonstrations on the lawn of CSU President William Morgan’s residence at 645 S. Shields Street on April 9, 1969, and demonstrations at the Lory Student Center and Old Main administrative building that month.
 The climax of demonstrations came in 1970 when students led by the BSA protested the CSU-BYU basketball game in Moby Arena over the exclusion of Black Americans from the clergy of the Church of Jesus Christ of Latter Day Saints (LDS, or Mormons).
 Many students held signs referencing solidarity with the Wyoming Fourteen, fourteen Black members of the Wyoming Cowboys football team dismissed by head coach Lloyd Eaton for requesting to wear black armbands in protest of BYU at their scheduled 1969 game.
 The protests met with mixed success; the University began working on student demands focused on improved student recruitment, university hiring, and exposure of all students to Black history and culture.
 These efforts resulted in the establishment of ethnic studies programs at the University, and the creation of the Black Student Union, now known as the Black/African American Cultural Center.
 However, student and employee recruitment remained a persistent problem.

 Where Do We Go From Here?#